 The most popular activity in Aspen is skiing.
-With a range of ideal slopes full of powder so close, visitors can’t resist the thrill of coursing down through the alpine air.
-The area is full of ski resorts; however, Aspen Mountain draws snow-lovers to try their luck on black diamond runs and other difficult routes.
-Novice skiers tend to drift towards Highlands, which offers a back-country experience and great views at every turn, or Buttermilk, which hosts the Winter X Games.
-So, whether enrolling in ski-school or taking a cross-country tour through the mountains, skiing at Aspen is a great form of entertainment.
+With a range of slopes full of powder so close, it’s hard to resist the thrill of coursing down through the alpine air.
+While the area has many ski resorts, Aspen Mountain draws snow lovers to try their luck on its black-diamond runs and other difficult routes.
+Novice skiers tend to drift towards Aspen Highlands, which offers a back-country experience and great views at every turn, or Buttermilk, which hosts the Winter X Games.
+Whether enrolling in ski school or taking a cross-country tour through the mountains, skiing in Aspen is a great form of entertainment.

-When the ground is lacking snow enough for skiing, visitors can spend the day navigating the mountain trails in and around Aspen.
-Notably, some trails such as the Rio Grande trail or the Hunter Creek trail begin in the city; many of these are rated from easy to moderate, though there are a few difficult trails, too.
-Trails leading to Maroon Lake and Crater Lake attract a great number of visitors despite the more difficult grade, and offer a great amount of dramatic and awe-inspiring scenes characteristic of the Rocky Mountains.
+In the warmer months, when most of the snow has melted, you can spend the day navigating the mountain trails around Aspen.
+Some paths, such as the Rio Grande Trail or the Hunter Creek Trail, start in the city, with many of them rated from easy to moderate.
+However, there are a few difficult trails, too.
+Trails leading to Maroon Lake and Crater Lake attract many visitors despite the more difficult grade and offer a great amount of dramatic and awe-inspiring scenes characteristic of the Rocky Mountains.

-World class professionals create a dynamic experience for show-goers who can partake in anything from classic shows during the regular season to special events such as the Aspen Theatre Fest, which happens annually in August.
-What’s more, the theater in Aspen now also boasts a beautiful outdoor garden just next to its new building.
-Known for being experimental and trying new things in theatre, this venue offers a unique and thrilling experience for any audience member.
+In Aspen, world-class professionals create a dynamic experience for theater lovers, who can watch anything from classic shows during the regular season to special events, such as the annual Solo Flights.
+What’s more, Theatre Aspen also boasts a beautiful outdoor garden next to its new building.
+This venue, which is known for being experimental and trying new things in theater, offers a unique and thrilling experience for any audience member.

-Get ready to experience the old West by visiting the two ghost towns near Aspen.
-Ashcroft ghost town, which originally was home to two newspapers, a school, and twenty saloons, grew up because of the discovery of silver close by.
+Get ready to experience the Wild West by visiting the two ghost towns near Aspen.
+Ashcroft Ghost Town, which was once home to a couple of newspapers, a school and 20 saloons, prospered because of the discovery of silver close by.
 Now only a few buildings stand to show what remains of the town.
-Independence on the other hand was established after a vein of gold was found, although soon the lure of Aspen’s successful silver mining business left this town abandoned.
-Both towns are open for visits during the summer and are run by the Aspen Historical Society.
+Independence Ghost Town, on the other hand, was established after a vein of gold was found, although the lure of Aspen’s successful silver mining business soon left this town abandoned.
+Both places are open for visits during the summer and are run by the Aspen Historical Society.

-An activity that is very much part of the outdoorsy culture in Colorado, white water river rafting is a fun and adventurous way to spend a day in the Aspen area.
-There are numerous outfitters to enjoy the rolling rapids of the nearby Arkansas River with, both in a guided group tour or individually with a rented kayak.
-Using any of the various rafting guides, rafters can experience diverse levels of difficulty, including class-three rapids that are still family safe.
+An activity that is very much a part of Colorado’s outdoorsy culture, whitewater rafting is a fun and adventurous way to spend a day in the Aspen area.
+You can enjoy the rolling rapids of the nearby Arkansas River in a guided group tour – there are many companies in the region – or individually with a rented kayak.
+Using any of the various rafting guides, you can experience varying levels of difficulty, including class-three rapids that are still family safe.

-Art lovers can rejoice at the plethora of art venues Aspen has to offer.
-Dive into the innovative and international art showcased at the Aspen Art Museum, which features new shows that explore the evolution of art.
-Exhibitions shift on a regular basis, so there is always something new to catch the eye.
-At the same time, small art galleries are abundant here, allowing guests to view local artists whose cutting-edge and thoughtful pieces are at once interesting and ground-breaking.
+Art lovers can rejoice at all of the art venues Aspen has to offer.
+Dive into the innovative and international art showcased at the Aspen Art Museum, which features regularly changing shows that explore the evolution of art; there is always something new to catch the eye.
+At the same time, small art galleries are abundant here, allowing you to view local artists whose cutting-edge and thoughtful pieces are at once interesting and groundbreaking.

-Established with a mission to educate the public about the environment, the Aspen Center for Environmental Studies is a pleasant stop off that’s worth a visit.
-There are four different centers located around Aspen including Hallam Lake, Rock Bottom Ranch, Catto Center at Tolkat, and Spring Creek.
-Each of these centers has a unique history as well as a variety of activities to engage in.
+With a mission to educate the public about the environment, the Aspen Center for Environmental Studies is worth visiting.
+It has three centers in the area: Hallam Lake, Rock Bottom Ranch and Catto Center at Tolkat.
+Each of these centers has a unique history and a variety of activities to engage in.
 At Hallam Lake, meet the raptors and study the indoor animals before heading on a hike where wildlife is abundant.
-Or stop by Rock Bottom Ranch, where visitors can interact with farm animals and explore the gardens.
+Alternatively, stop by Rock Bottom Ranch, where you can interact with farm animals and explore the gardens.
 Each center is an opportunity to connect with nature.

-Since Colorado is a hub for fantastic craft beers, it would not be a true visit to Aspen without first touring the Aspen Brewing Company.
-Founded in 2008, today, a 20-barrel brew house creates a variety of beer that is pleasing to the taste buds and distinctly Aspen.
-Tour the brewery and enjoy the variety of beer, including the differing seasonal beers produced, in the intimate setting of the tasting room.
+Since Colorado is a hub for fantastic craft beers, a visit to Aspen would not be complete without touring the Aspen Brewing Company, founded in 2008.
+The 20-barrel brewhouse creates a variety of beers that are pleasing to the taste buds and distinctly Aspen.
+Tour the brewery and enjoy a brew or two, including seasonal beers, in the tasting room’s intimate setting.

 Another way to get in touch with historic Aspen is to visit the Wheeler/Stallard Museum.
-Built in 1888, the house represents an architecture and time period very different from current affairs in the town.
-Touring the building reminds guests about the work-filled history that helped build the mining town to its current status.
-The museum now holds various exhibits and is tied closely with the Wheeler Opera House.
-Learn about the decades that have passed since Aspen’s founding and the lineup of wealthy business owners who have resided here.
+Built in 1888, the house represents a style of architecture and time very different from the present.
+Touring the building teaches you about the work-filled history that helped transform the mining town into what it is today.
+The museum hosts various exhibits and is tied closely with the Wheeler Opera House.
+Learn about the decades that have passed since Aspen’s founding and the line-up of wealthy business owners who have resided here.

-See the mountains in a new way by visiting one of Aspen’s stables for a guided tour of the area on horseback.
-It’s a great way to get in touch with the history of the land.
-Visitors can participate in a number of experiences, including two-hour rides, half-day rides that come with food, full-day rides, and even overnight rides where travellers bed down at a local ranch.
-Rides tend to explore the Maroon Bells area and offer some scenes of breath-taking beauty.
+See the mountains in a new way by visiting one of Aspen’s stables for a guided tour of the area on horseback, and get in touch with the history of the land.
+Various experiences are available, including two-hour rides, half-day rides that come with food, full-day rides and even overnight rides where travelers bed down at a local ranch.
+Excursions tend to explore the Maroon Bells area and offer breathtakingly scenic beauty.